 - Lives of the Virgin and Virgin /Martyr Saints

 “Take as your example the Virgin saints who have enriched the Church’s life in every age.”
 Pope John Paul II, 1995 International Conference for Consecrated Virgins, Rome, Italy You will have some favorites.
 For a copy of a compiled lives of the virgin saints contact the Office of Consecrated Life.
 Virgin and Virgin/Martyr Saints

 - 1988 Homily from Joseph Cardinal Ratzinger Mass of Consecration to a Life of Virginity for Women Living in the World – 1988 Homily

 - 1995 Pope John Paul II International Congress for Consecrated Virgins Living in the World – 1995 Presentation

 - 2008 Pope Benedict XVI International Congress for Consecrated Virgins Living in the World – 2008 Address of Pope Benedict XVI

 - 2008 Archbishop Raymond Leo Burke International Congress for Consecrated Virgins Living in the World – 2008 Presentation Archbishop Raymond Leo Burke

-There are many more sources and reference books but these are the basic resources that need to become the foundation of the virgin’s life.
-The Rite of Consecration needs to be interiorized and fleshed out according to each virgin’s gifts and graces.
+There are many more sources and reference books, but these are the basic resources that should become the foundation of the virgin’s life.
+The Rite of Consecration should be interiorized and fleshed out according to each virgin’s gifts and graces.